Open Arms captain demands evacuation, says ship is like a ticking bomb

+The captain of the Open Arms rescue ship says the boat is in a "state of necessity" because they can no longer take responsibility or guarentee the safety of the rescued migrants on board it.

-The captain of the Open Arms rescue ship says it must be evacuated immediately because the migrants are "psychologically broken" and the vessel is like a bomb that is "going to explode."
+He said it must be evacuated immediately as the migrants are "psychologically broken" and the vessel is like a bomb that is "going to explode."

 Marc Reig told Euronews that some refugees were threatening to jump into the sea amid mounting frustration with deteriorating conditions.